Business LoansSBA Loans

 If you accept the loan proposal and sign it, the lender starts a more formal underwriting process.
 In most cases, the lender and the SBA thoroughly analyze your application, credit history and the documentation you provided.

 If the SBA and lender approve your application, they’ll notify you and send a “commitment letter.”
-You must accept if you want to proceed.
-You’ll receive closing documents, and your lender will guide you through the closing process, which can take two to four weeks.
+You must accept it if you want to proceed.
+You’ll receive closing documents, and your lender will guide you through the closing process.
 Once you sign these final loan documents, the loan is closed and the money is disbursed.

-All in all, SBA loans can take two to three months from beginning to end, though time can vary depending on how organization your application is and what type of loan it is.
-For example, Citizens Bank claims it typically takes them 45 days to close an SBA loan.
+All in all, SBA loans can take one to three months from beginning to end, though the timeline can vary depending on how organized your application is, who you’re applying with and what type of loan it is.
+When you apply for an SBA Express loan, it’ll tend to be on the shorter end of that spectrum.
+The same is true if you apply for an SBA 7(a) loan through an SBA Preferred Lender.
+For example, Citizens Bank is a Preferred Lender and claims it typically takes 45 days to close an SBA loan.